Inventory Control for Spectrally Positive Levy Demand Processes: Introduction

+In our problem, with a fixed cost, two threshold levels for the optimal $(s, S)$-policy need to be found, which is different from the optimal stopping and de Finetti's problems (with the exceptions of \cite{Bayraktar_2013} and \cite{Loeffen_2009_2}), where only one parameter describes the optimal policy.
+In general, choosing two parameters is significantly more difficult.
+However the scale function helps one achieve this objective.
+Whereas this technique remains to be established, similar arguments can be found in stochastic games \cite{Leung_Yamazaki_2011, Hernandez_Yamazaki_2013} where two parameters characterize the equilibrium between two players.

-The rest of the paper is organized as follows.
-Section \ref{section_model} gives a mathematical model of the problem.
+The rest of this study is organized as follows.
+Section \ref{section_model} presents a mathematical model of the problem.
 Section \ref{section_review_levy} reviews spectrally one-sided \lev processes and scale functions.
-In Section \ref{section_S_s}, we compute the expected total costs under the $(s,S)$-policy via the scale function.
-Section \ref{section_candidate} shows via the continuous/smooth fit principle to obtain a candidate policy and show its existence.
+Section \ref{section_S_s} presents the computation of the expected total costs under the $(s,S)$-policy via the scale function.
+Section \ref{section_candidate} obtains a candidate policy via the continuous/smooth fit principle and shows its existence.
 Section \ref{section_verification} verifies its optimality.
 Section \ref{section_no_setup_cost} studies the case without a fixed ordering cost.
-We conclude the paper with numerical results in Section \ref{section_numerics}.
-Proofs of lemmas are deferred to the appendix.
+Section \ref{section_numerics} presents numerical results and Section \ref{section_conclusion} concludes this study.